 These projects also aim to study the disease’s psychological effects, by seeking to improve patient follow-up, increasing their comfort, and providing tools for better quality of life.
-There are currently two research projects in progress at IPO-Porto.
+There are currently these research projects in progress at IPO-Porto.

 Project: ODISSEIA – Oncology Disease Information SystemProject: Early-Stage Cancer Treatment in The Context of Molecular Imaging (ESTIMA)